The Huntsville Dining Guide

 Commerce Kitchen (300 Franklin Street Southeast, Huntsville) BR, L, D

 Sabrina recommends a table by the windows while Dawn prefers to eat outside when the weather is nice.
-Sabrina orders the fried green tomato BLT, and Dawn recommends the spinach, friend egg and bacon salad.
+Sabrina is a sucker for the fried green tomato BLT, and Dawn recommends the spinach, fried egg and bacon salad.

 G’s Country Kitchen (2501 Oakwood Avenue Northwest #5, Huntsville) L, D